-With the exception of the public lighting and traffic management services, which have been separated into a joint venture with neighbouring distribution company Alliander (Aa3 stable) and do not exceed 10% of Enexis's revenues, the company strategically focuses on its core business of regulated activities based on its distribution network assets, resulting in a solid A score for the "Targeted Proportion of Profit outside Core Regulated Activities" sub-factor.
-Enexis's A score for the "Ability and Willingness to Pursue Opportunistic Corporate Activity" sub-factor might weaken over the time, as the company plans to play an active role in the long-term strategy to consolidate the Dutch distribution network sector.
-This is evidenced by the company's executed acquisition of Intergas and negotiated acquisition of RENDO.
+Enexis is primarily focused on its core regulated distribution activities, resulting in an A score for the "Targeted Proportion of Profit outside Core Regulated Activities" sub-factor.
+Less than 10% of revenues are earned outside of the regulated businesses, these include: public lighting; the Fudura energy services business; and traffic management services (the latter has been separated into a joint venture with neighbouring distribution company Alliander (Aa3 stable)).
+The A score for the "Ability and Willingness to Pursue Opportunistic Corporate Activity" sub-factor might weaken over the time, as the company plans to play an active role in the long-term strategy to consolidate the Dutch distribution network sector.
+This is evidenced by the company's executed acquisition of Intergas and initial negotiations for an acquisition of RENDO, although the latter was cancelled.
 Although the scope, timing and funding of Enexis's potential future acquisitions within the envisaged consolidation is not certain, the Baa score for the "Ability and Willingness to increase Leverage" sub-factor incorporates our expectation that the company would need to increase its leverage to finance such acquisitions.